esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 ### libraries

 Libraries used in the project.
-For `BlueAXI`, `BlueLib` and `BlueSRAM` refer to the projects documentation.
+For `BlueAXI`, `BlueLib` and `BlueSRAM` refer to the project's documentation.

 ### src